-New EU AI Security Regulations: What Organizations Need to Know
+New EU AI Security Regulations for Organizations

 The European Union has published a new set of AI security regulations that will require organizations developing or deploying artificial intelligence systems to implement comprehensive security measures.
 These regulations represent a significant expansion of the existing AI Act framework.